NataliaOO/Java/Java_Bootcamp/Day01/README.md

-# Day 00 – Java bootcamp
+# Day 01 – Java bootcamp
-### Management structures and arrays
+### OOP/Collections

-*Takeaways: Today you will learn the basics of solving both trivial and more challenging business tasks using basic Java language constructs.*
+*Takeaways: Today you will learn how to correctly model the operation of different collections and create a full-fledged money transfer application.*

 💡 [Tap here](https://new.oprosso.net/p/4cb31ec3f47a4596bc758ea1861fb624) **to leave your feedback on the project**.
 It's anonymous and will help our team make your educational experience better.
 We recommend completing the survey immediately after the project.